Ayşen Gürcan: 'Börek' controversy

 Amid several controversial tweets on her Twitter account, Gürcan claimed that if a Muslim family women did not know how to make börek [a form of pasty originating from Turkey], then that family would fall apart.
 The tweet attracted controversy for displaying an allegedly demeaning message for women's rights and independence in Turkey.
 When asked about the statement, Gürcan attracted even more criticism by claiming that she 'did not think' she had made such a claim and that her 'friends were investigating'.
 In a subsequent press statement when she was asked about what she was doing as the new Family and Social Policy Minister, she joked 'for now I'm making börek.'
 Her reply was hailed as a shutdown of the börek commotion by pro-government newspapers but were criticised as an attempt to brush off her old controversial comments by the pro-opposition media.

 Polemic with the Undersecretary

 In September 2015, it was reported that Gürcan had written a complaint about the Undersecretary to the Family and Social Policy Ministry, Nesrin Çelik, to the President of Turkey.
 The complaint, which allegedly arose from institutional disagreements between the two women, was eyed sceptically by several commentators since Çelik was well known to be close to President Recep Tayyip Erdoğan.
 In a reply to her complaint, Gürcan was told by the Presidency that she only had 2 months left in office and she should not interfere with such issues.
 Former Interior Minister Efkan Ala also came out in support of Çelik.

+Political career after 2023

+Since her election to parliament in 2023, Gürcan has continued to serve as an AK party MP for Eskişehir.
+She chairs the Grand National Assembly's Nationals Education, Culture, Youth and Sport Committee (Millî Eğitim, Kültür, Gençlik ve Spor Komisyonu).
+She has also served as a chief advisor to the President of Turkey during the 11th and 12th presidential terms.